MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 ### Step 2 - Assign users to security groups

-Adding or removing users should be through the security group (SG) created - in most cases this should be immediate, but for users and security groups new to the tenant (or have not been active) this could take up to 12 hours.
+Adding or removing users should be through the security group (SG) created - in most cases this should be immediate, but for users and security groups new to the tenant (or haven't been active) this could take up to 12 hours.

 #### Create security groups

 You should create security groups with the users you plan to pilot to Places.
 You can add or remove users with security groups and have control over which user gets to access Places.

-You can create security groups in two ways – Through Exchange Admin Center (EAC User Interface) or via Powershell:
+You can create security groups in two ways – Through Exchange Admin Center (EAC User Interface) or via PowerShell:

 1. Create a security group through Exchange Admin Center: https://admin.exchange.microsoft.com/#/groups